 For that two-year "Vintage" period, there's a chance you will be able to get support, but not necessarily.

 While Apple keeps a list of products it deems to be "Vintage" or "Obsolete," it is unknown exactly when Apple will add the HomePod to the list.
-As the HomePod is still actively sold by Apple, the five-year and seven-year timers haven't started, and they won't until Apple ceases sale.
+As the HomePod is still actively sold by Apple somewhere in the world, the five-year and seven-year timers haven't started, and they won't until Apple ceases sale.

 Even when Apple stops selling and the countdown to a "Vintage" designation begins, HomePod owners will still have support for their hardware.

 What happens to HomePod in the short term?

 Nothing happens to the HomePod that you own in the short term.
 Not a single thing.
 If you want to buy one at retail, though, don't count on sale pricing.

 Despite the discontinuation of the product, owners of existing HomePods and those buying the last stocks will continue to have the same support level as normal.
 There are no changes to warranties or their statutory rights as a consumer in relation to Apple.

 Apple has a policy of providing software updates to products it discontinues, which will ensure the product continues to function normally with other items in its product line.
 This typically includes performance improvements as well as security patches, among other changes.